Providing a Foundation for Academic and Professional Fulfillment

 You will receive a confirmation email that we received your application after submission.
 If you do not receive such notice, please contact us.
 If for any reason electronic submission does not work, please email us at CON.ExtendedStudies@ucdenver.edu.

-Approximately two to three weeks before the term begins, if space is available in your requested course, you will receive instructions on how to register for classes (see "Attend" tab).
+Approximately two weeks before the term begins, if space is available in your requested course, you will receive instructions on how to register for classes (see "Attend" tab).

 Please see "Tuition Rate and Important Dates".